LorePlant/cultivar_offset_24/README.md

+# Landscape Genomic Tool to Assess the Adaptive Value of Cultivars: A Case Study in Western Mediterranean Olive
 This page is created to track progresses on my postdoctoral research in landscape genomics in a wester Mediterrenean Olive population.
 The population is composed by 359 individuals along a 15° latitude gradient from 30 to 45.